apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.queue</code></td>
   <td><code>default</code></td>
   <td>
     The name of the YARN queue to which the application is submitted.
-This can be set through
-    <code>--queue</code> command line option.
   </td>
 </tr>
 <tr>